The Queensland Police Museum (QPM) is located on the Ground Floor of Queensland Police Headquarters.

 Tour Tips

-Great for kids, Photography restrictions, Photographs cannot be taken in the HQ foyer but are allowed in the museum exhibition area.
+Great for kids, Photography restrictions, Photographs cannot be taken in the PHQ foyer or atrium but are allowed in the museum exhibition area.

 Additional Activities

-Children's Activities, We will show a compilation of video excerpts showing policing history.
-These can be viewed in our seminar room.
-They will run on a loop.
+Children's Activities, Video compilation loop of policing history.
+This can be viewed in our seminar room.

 Wheelchair access